 Do you want, need a smartwatch?

 Neither watch adds much functionality – nearly everything the do on your wrist can be done by the phone in your pocket.
 And Galaxy Gear’s 25 hour watch battery life is nothing to tweet home about either.
 Qualcomm says the Toq will go for days without needing to use its wireless charger.

 Samsung scored something of a coup getting its watch out before expected devices from the likes of Apple and Microsoft.
 Bragging rights in this department can matter with the technology’s big guns – although Qualcomm’s announcement takes some of the shine off.

 And anyway, Samsung isn’t first to market with a smartwatch, Sony announced its Smartwatch 2 in July.
 The device is already on sale.

 Before anyone reminds us there wasn’t an obvious market when Apple launched the iPad, consider this.
 Sony has sold a smartwatch for about a year without setting the world on fire.
 Qualcomm is conservative about Toq’s prospects telling reporters it expects the device to sell in tens, not hundreds of thousands.

-On the other hand, Samsung expects its Galaxy Gear to be a fashion item – which could work.
+Samsung expects its Galaxy Gear to be a fashion item – which could work.

-For me the key point is what do these watches allow you to do that you couldn’t previously do?
+The key point is what do these watches allow you to do that you couldn’t previously do?
 Where is the value in terms of function, productivity or fun?
 It’s possible another smartwatch maker could redefine the genre, but if a smartwatch is nothing more than a second screen for a smartphone, it’s unlikely to go far.